The Sound of Music (film): Plot

-Maria is a free-spirited young Austrian woman studying to become a nun at Nonnberg Abbey in Salzburg in 1938.
-Her youthful enthusiasm and lack of discipline cause some concern.
-Mother Abbess sends Maria to the villa of retired naval officer Captain Georg von Trapp to be governess to his seven children—Liesl, Friedrich, Louisa, Kurt, Brigitta, Marta, and Gretl.
-The Captain has been raising his children alone using strict military discipline following the death of his wife.
+In 1938 in Salzburg, at the end of the Federal State of Austria regime, Maria is a free-spirited young Austrian woman studying to become a nun at Nonnberg Abbey.
+However, her youthful enthusiasm and lack of discipline cause some concern.
+Mother Abbess sends Maria to the villa of retired naval officer Captain Georg von Trapp to be the new governess to his seven children: Liesl, Friedrich, Louisa, Kurt, Brigitta, Marta, and Gretl.
+The Captain has been raising his children using strict military discipline following their mother's death; they have scared away several governesses by playing tricks.
 Although the children misbehave at first, Maria responds with kindness and patience, and soon the children come to trust and respect her.

-While the Captain is away in Vienna, Maria makes play clothes for the children from drapes that are to be changed.
+While the Captain is away in Vienna, Maria makes play clothes for the children out of drapes that are to be changed.
 She takes them around Salzburg and the mountains while teaching them how to sing.
-When the Captain returns to the villa with Baroness Elsa Schraeder, a wealthy socialite, and their mutual friend Max Detweiler, they are greeted by Maria and the children returning from a boat ride on the lake which concludes when their boat overturns.
-Displeased by his children's clothes and activities and Maria's impassioned appeal that he get closer to his children, the Captain attempts to fire Maria.
-However, he hears singing coming from inside the house and is astonished to see his children singing for the Baroness.
+When the Captain returns to the villa with Baroness Elsa Schraeder, a wealthy socialite, and their mutual friend Max Detweiler, they are greeted by Maria and the children returning from a boat ride on the lake, which ends abruptly when their boat overturns.
+Displeased by his children's clothes and activities along with Maria's impassioned appeal that he get closer to his children, the Captain attempts to fire Maria.
+However, he hears singing from inside the house and is astonished to see his children singing for the Baroness.
 Filled with emotion, the Captain joins his children, singing for the first time in years.
 The Captain apologizes to Maria and asks her to stay.

-Impressed by the children's singing, Max proposes that he enters them in the upcoming Salzburg Festival, but the Captain disapproves of letting his children sing in public.
+Impressed by the children's singing, Max proposes that he enter them in the upcoming Salzburg Festival, but the Captain disapproves of letting his children sing in public.
 During a grand party at the villa, where guests in formal attire waltz in the ballroom, Maria and the children look on from the garden terrace.
 When the Captain notices Maria teaching Kurt the traditional Ländler folk dance, he steps in and partners Maria in a graceful performance, culminating in a close embrace.
 Confused about her feelings, Maria blushes and breaks away.
 Later, the Baroness, who noticed the Captain's attraction to Maria, hides her jealousy by indirectly convincing Maria that she must return to the abbey.